Rel-incode/CristianaSantos/index.md

 1. IEEE Symposium on Security and Privacy (Oakland): 2019.

 **Posters Jury Member:**

+1. IEEE Symposium on Security and Privacy (Oakland): 2019.

 1. Symposium on Usable Privacy and Security (SOUPS): 2018, 2019.